Gyou/RealTime-Twitter-Sentiment-Analysis/README.md

 This is a joint work with Xingyu Chen.

+### Introduction
-This question asks us to streaming the tweets of a specific topic from Twitter, and then do sentiment analysis.
+This project is to streaming the tweets of a specific topic from Twitter, and then do sentiment analysis.
 Please follow the steps here:
 1. First we need to run TwitterStreamToLocal.scala , this class will stream the tweets of a specific topic to local file folder (./josntweet/tweets/).
 Tweets will be stored as .json files. we have already show some example in that folder.
 You can have a look.
 To run  TwitterStreamToLocal.scala, you should specify the running parameters in this order: